Ahmadahz/ML_Projects/Project3/README.md

 shipping requests as well as more effectively recruit high-performing drivers to enhance their network.
 As a first step, they are interested in developing a classification model to better determine whether or not a driver will be a high-performing one.

+## Overview of the Process
+1. Generated new labels
+2. Created a data feature extraction plan and implemented a pipeline to execute it
+3. Implemented Principle Component Analysis
+4. Employed an ensemble method
+5. Applied different ML algorithms like: SVM, NN,
+6. Cross-Validated my training results